The account of Nepali meter is wealthy and

 Jhyaure" (1956) and "Ghumne Mechmathi Andho Manche" (1969).

-vivid picture of a beggar boy, and "This Is a Land of Uproar and
+bright picture of a beggar boy, and "This Is a Land of Uproar and

-Rumor," an outcry of patriotism against corruption.
+gossip," an outcry of loyalty against dishonesty.

-He also rewrote the Mahabharata story of
+He as well rewrote the Mahabharata tale of

-Sherchan demanded that the message be
+Sherchan asked that the note be

 poets.
-His remarkable collections are "Nirjhar" (1958) and "A
+His notable collections are "Nirjhar" (1958) and "A

-Blind Mind on a Revolving Chair" (1969).
+Blind intellect upon a Revolving Chair" (1969).

 D, Which is the first Nepali